 We believe that children learn through play and that children need to be honoured, respected and celebrated.
-We strive to provide an accepting environment that responds to and promotes individual differences, appreciation of individual capabilities, and respect regardless of a person's health, developmental, economic, social status, or cultural background.
+We strive to provide an inclusive environment that celebrates and promotes individual differences, appreciation of individual capabilities, and respect regardless of a person's health, developmental, economic, social status, or cultural background.
 We value trust, honesty, community and participation in the program.
-We believe in encouraging and inspiring children to use and strengthen their abilities to enable them to reveal their potential.
-Therefore, it is our mission to provide a supportive environment that fosters the development of all areas at a pace appropriate to each individual child, to help the child develop self-confidence, and to foster their ability to make appropriate choices and decisions that will prepare them for life's next stages.
+We believe in encouraging and inspiring children to use and strengthen their abilities, to enable them to reveal their potential.
+We believe there is value in understanding our sense of place and developing meaningful connections with the land.

+It is our mission to provide a supportive environment that fosters the development of all areas at a pace appropriate to each individual child; to help the child develop self-confidence; to increase their agency in learning; and develop connections with the natural world (both human and more-than-human).